Construction Plant Operative Apprenticeship

 Structure: 13 weeks of training at the college, with further training where required, plus on-the-job experience

-Location: Bircham Newton (Norfolk) and your workplace
+Location: Bircham (Norfolk) and your workplace

-Funding: See 'Funding' below
+Funding: See Grants and funding below

 Download the course Framework Delivery Model